ISISNeutronMuon/MDANSE/Doc/pages/scattering.rst

 Theory and background
 '''''''''''''''''''''
-Dynamic Structure Factor (S(q, ω)): *, S(**q**, :math:`\omega`),This is a central concept in neutron scattering experiments.
-It describes how the scattering intensity varies with changes in momentum (denoted as 'q') and energy (denoted as 'ω') transfer during the scattering process.
-This factor is crucial in understanding the atomic and molecular structure of materials
+**Dynamic Structure Factor (S(q, ω)):** S(**q**, :math:`\omega`) is a central concept in neutron scattering experiments.
+This factor characterizes how scattering intensity changes with alterations in momentum (q) and energy (ω) during scattering events.
+It is instrumental in unraveling the atomic and molecular structures of materials.

-Dynamic Structure Factor is closely related to the double differential cross-section Double Differential Cross-Section[7]: This term refers to a detailed measurement in neutron scattering.
-It quantifies the number of neutrons scattered into specific angles (solid angle interval Ω) :math:`{\left\lbrack {\Omega,{\Omega + d}\Omega} \right\rbrack}`and energy ranges (energy interval E). :math:`{d^{2}{\sigma/\mathit{d\Omega dE}}}`.This measurement is essential for analyzing how neutrons interact with the material being studied.
+**Double Differential Cross-Section:** (S(q, ω) is closely related to the Double Differential Cross-Section[7], which is a vital measurement in neutron scattering.
+The double differential cross-section is defined as the number of neutrons scattered per unit time into the solid angle interval :math:`{\left\lbrack {\Omega,{\Omega + d}\Omega} \right\rbrack}` and into the energy interval (energy interval E). :math:`{d^{2}{\sigma/\mathit{d\Omega dE}}}`.
+To make meaningful comparisons, the double differential cross-section is normalized by d, dE, and the flux of the incoming neutrons.

-To make meaningful comparisons and interpret these measurements, the double differential cross-section is normalized.These wave numbers are related to the corresponding neutron energies.
-Therefore, by normalizing the double differential cross-section using these factors, scientists can extract valuable information about the atomic and molecular properties of materials from neutron scattering experiments, while ensuring that the results are comparable across different experimental setups and conditions It is normalized to d, *dE*, and the flux of the incoming neutrons.
 The relationship between the double differential cross-section and the dynamic structure factor is given by:

 .. math::
    :label: pfx55

    {{\frac{d^{2}\sigma}{d\Omega\mathit{dE}} = N}\cdot\frac{k}{k_{0}}S\left( {q,\omega} \right).}

 This equation relates the double differential cross-section, which represents the number of neutrons scattered per unit time into specific solid angle and energy intervals, to the dynamic structure factor, S(q, ω).
 It includes terms related to the number of atoms (N) and wave numbers of scattered (k) and incident (k0) neutrons.

 They are related to the corresponding neutron energies by